rayvaldez/fi-player-tracker/CRUD Planner.md

 G. Higuain    Juventus         10              £38.60                £3.86*

+#### Whats is the purpose of ActiveRecord?
+The ActiveRecord Ruby gem allows you to map relationships from databases to actual Ruby objects.
+It makes CRUD tasks much more simpler and quicker to achieve, bypassing the need to use structured query language.

+#### What model and associations will you have and why?
+The first model will be a User model.
+This will allow you to create an account, which provides a User access to their own data on the app.

+The second model will be a Player model.
+This will contain attributes 'name', 'price', 'team', 'futures', 'quantity' and 'date purchased'.
+A User will input the data for the attributes and be able to persist them to the database.

+#### What validations will you use on your models?
+A User will not be able to sign up without all 3 attributes, username, email and password.
+They also can not log in without providing both their email and password.
+Users will not be able to sign up with an email that already exists.
+A flash message will appear if an error occurs.

+#### How will you implement an authentication system?
+I will create User authorisation with the Bcrypt gem, and store the User ID in a session hash.

+#### Who should be able to edit and destroy a model?
+Only the User who's session it is will be allowed to see their own data.
+They will only be allowed to edit and destroy their own data.

+#### What will you need to implement to have your application considered a CRUD app?
+A User will be able to create an instance of a Player, view the player by :id, edit the players attributes and delete the player if needed.

 ## Project Review
 Go through your app, and show how it meets the requirements.
 10-15 mins